 Faculty members are encouraged to schedule library instruction sessions to support students’ use of the library and its resources.
 Instruction sessions can be scheduled at any time during the semester, but are most effective when they coincide with a research assignment.

 A subject librarian will work with you to define your class’s research needs and develop a library instruction module tailored specifically for your course.
 Library instruction sessions typically encompass an entire class period (or more than one class period) and can be offered in the library, in a computer lab (if available), or in your own classroom.
-NOTE: Fall 2020 – Library Instruction will be offered virtually only via Zoom or Google Hangouts
+Sessions can be delivered in several formats: in person or via Zoom.

 Topics may include:

 Sage Colleges InterLibrary Loan Borrowing Policy and Philosophy of Service:

 The Sage Colleges Libraries’ Interlibrary Loan Borrowing department seeks to provide service to current undergraduate and graduate students, faculty and staff who request materials (paper or electronic books and articles) and to fulfill requests for material without discrimination or judgment about the necessity or validity of the patron requests.

 If a student, a faculty member or a staff member requests material, we consider such requests as valid academic or personal requests and we expect our employees to provide assistance to obtain materials.

 Exceptions to our ability to obtain material may occur if outside sources require excessive payment for sending material to us for our patrons.
 In those cases, we will evaluate the requests against our budget and we will consult further with the borrowing requestor.

 Interlibrary Loan Borrowing costs are not passed directly on to patrons.